Chromus-dev/BD-PC-Stuff/README.md

 There are 2 ways to install **Minimalcord**.
 #### Import (Recomended)
 This way includes automatic updates and is easier to install.
 Add the following to the top of your *Quick CSS* page.
-This also includes automatic updates.
 ```css
 @import url("https://raw.githack.com/Chromus-dev/Minimalcord/master/minimalcord.css");
 ```